-Technically relevant use cases for the use of the spatialDistribution operator are modeling of electrical transmission lines, pipelines and pipeline networks for gas, water and district heating, sprinkler systems, impulse propagation in elongated bodies, conveyor belts, and hydraulic systems.
+Technically relevant use cases for the use of spatialDistribution are modeling of electrical transmission lines, pipelines and pipeline networks for gas, water and district heating, sprinkler systems, impulse propagation in elongated bodies, conveyor belts, and hydraulic systems.
 Vectorization is needed for pipelines where more than one quantity is transported with velocity v in the example above.]